 In recent decades, but mainly in the past 5 years, there has emerged a neo-apologetic Mormon narrative.
 This narrative coincides with the postmodernist philosophy of subjective, speculative, and relativism as it relates to the historical records and what has been taught by its authorities, the prophets.
 Take, for example a quote from Terryl Givens, who is a thought leader in this movement:

 Whatever sense we make of this world, whatever value we place upon our lives and relationships, whatever meaning we ultimately give to our joys and agonies, must necessarily be a gesture of faith.
-Whether we consider the whole a product of impersonal cosmic forces, a malevolent deity, or a benevolent god, depends not on the evidence, but on what we choose, deliberately and consciously, to conclude from that evidence. (
+Whether we consider the whole a product of impersonal cosmic forces, a malevolent deity, or a benevolent god, depends not on the evidence, but on what we choose, deliberately and consciously, to conclude from that evidence.
+(The God Who Weeps: How Mormonism Makes Sense of Life)

 Another neo-apologetic Richard Bushman put in this way in a QA session: